McCrone Professional Associations

 American Institute for Conservation (AIC)

 McCrone Research Institute offers courses for Art Conservators, occasionally with special assistance from the AIC.
 The Conservation Center Institute of Fine Arts at New York University (NYU) has hosted McCrone Research Institute courses with discounted tuition for AIC members.
-McCrone also teach courses on Microscopy for Art Conservators at the institute in Chicago and taught regularly at the Campbell Center for Historic Preservation Studies in Mount Carroll, Illinois, with special discounts for AIC members.
+McCrone also teach courses on Microscopy for Art Conservators at the institute in Chicago and taught regularly at the Campbell Center for Historic Preservation Studies in Mount Carroll, Illinois, (now International Preservation Studies Center at Highland Community College, Freeport, IL) with special discounts for AIC members.
 Learn more

 California Association of Criminalists (CAC)